johnnyreilly/reillys-on-tour/blog/2025-12-28-reflections-on-a-difficult-year/index.md

 This has been hard.
 Quite possibly you are one of the people who has helped me this year.
 Perhaps only in a small way.
 Maybe you've helped me in a way you consider so insignificant as to be not worth noticing.
 I noticed it.
 Thank you.
 I mean that most sincerely.
 Thank you.

-People have loved me, continue to love me.
-I wanted to take a moment to explicitly call it out.
-I'm really grateful to you.
+I end this year reminded and grateful that people have loved me and continue to love me.
+It has meant a lot to me, and it has helped me.
 Thank you for the kindness.
 Thank you. ♥️